daffainfo/ctf-writeup/2023/Cyber Jawara 2023 - Umum/README.md

-# HackTM CTF 2023
+# Cyber Jawara 2023
-CTF writeup for The HackTM CTF 2023.
+CTF writeup for Cyber Jawara 2023.
 I took part in this CTF competition with NobodyFansClub team and secured the 25th place out of 65 teams

 | Category | Challenge |
 | --- | --- |